-- The ACT Government to take a 30-year view of the infrastructure pipeline.
-Longerterm planning will enable the design industries to build capacity and deliver the evidence base governments need for informed decisions when fully considering options, cost benefit, community engagement and social outcomes. - The ACT Government to plan project releases with an awareness of the impact on the market, including competing projects by other agencies.
+- The NT government to take a 30-year view of the infrastructure pipeline.
+Longer-term planning will enable the design industries to build capacity and deliver the evidence base governments need for informed decisions when fully considering options, cost benefit, community engagement and social outcomes. - The NT government to plan project releases with an awareness of the impact on the market, including competing projects by other agencies, the Department of Defence and the private sector.
 A steady stream of projects supports market sustainability as opposed to whole sector release at one time.

 Pipeline investment is an economic lever.
 If that lever is pulled too tightly, or let loose, it has implications on market capacity to deliver, regional growth, and competition.
+With the significant number of investment projects expected in the NT over the next 5 years, it will be important to manage the investment as much as possible to ensure business capacity exists and projects are delivered in a timely manner.